 In 2012 Notre-Dame-de-l’Île-Perrot, in cooperation with Vaudreuil-Dorion, Pincourt and L’Île-Perrot, began collecting yard waste within its boundaries.
-Three yard waste collection dates have been scheduled in Notre-Dame-de-l’Île-Perrot in Spring 2017, namely May 10 and 24.
+Three yard waste collection dates have been scheduled in Notre-Dame-de-l’Île-Perrot in Fall 2017, namely October 11 and November 1st and 15.

 Accepted containers : transparent, orange or paper bags .